Swarm behaviour: Altruism

 Researchers in Switzerland have developed an algorithm based on Hamilton's rule of kin selection.
 The algorithm shows how altruism in a swarm of entities can, over time, evolve and result in more effective swarm behaviour.

 Biological swarming

 The earliest evidence of swarm behaviour in animals dates back about 480 million years.
 Fossils of the trilobite Ampyx priscus have been recently described as clustered in lines along the ocean floor.
 The animals were all mature adults, and were all facing the same direction as though they had formed a conga line or a peloton.
 It has been suggested they line up in this manner to migrate, much as spiny lobsters migrate in single-file queues; it has also been suggested that the formation is the precursor for mating, as with the fly Leptoconops torrens.
 The findings suggest animal collective behaviour has very early evolutionary origins.

 Examples of biological swarming are found in bird flocks, fish schools, insect swarms, bacteria swarms, molds, molecular motors, quadruped herds and people.
-Swarm Theory National Geographic.
-Feature article, July 2007.